TomOConnor95/flutter-articles/flutter-ui-knob-article.md

 ),
 ```

 Now if we move the slider, our knob should respond correctly.
-(GIF) [Link to full source code up to here]
+(TODO: GIF).
+[Here is the full source code so far incase you've got lost](https://github.com/TomOConnor95/flutter-articles/blob/master/counter_example/lib/main-slider-controlling-knob.dart).
 This pattern of using a slider (or several sliders) to test the behaviour of another UI element is very useful when testing the new UI element, as it allows you to get the visual behaviour correct before working on the actual user input.

-### Part 2: Respond to user input
+<h3>Part 2: Respond to user input</h3>

 In this section we will make the knob actually respond to being dragged.
 We will make the knob such that it rotates when the user drags it in a vertical direction (More complicated behaviours are possible, such as making the knob rotate as the user drags in a circle around it, or adding momentum and viscocity to the knob, but we'll save these for another time).